nstaeger/CakePHP-UIkit-Helpers/README.md

 # CakePHP UIkit Helpers

-Some CakePHP Helpers for awesome HTML output, preformatted for UIkit.
+Some [CakePHP](http://www.cakephp.org/) Helpers for awesome HTML output, preformatted for [UIkit](http://getuikit.com/).

+This project is currently in development.
+At the moment there is a UIKitFormHelper available, which hase the basic functionality.

-## coming soon...
+More coming soon...